flaslam/flaslam.github.io/README.md

 - Three.js
 - Tailwind CSS

-This repo is set up with a GitHub Action to build and export a static site to the gh-pages branch.
-This runs automatically when new changes are pushed to the main branch.
+This repo is set up with a GitHub Action to build and export a static site to the gh-pages branch automatically when new changes are pushed to the main branch.

 ## Set-up